konvoulgaris/kafka-mock-source/README.md

 + `format`: Specifies the format of the data to be published (json, csv, or csvheadless).
   - **Options**: json, csv, csvheadless

++ `correlation`: Defines the correlation settings for generating correlated data.
+  - `label`: Specifies the data field label that will be appened to the generated data.
+    - **Options**: String
+  - `amount`: Defines the size of the pool of correlation IDs available for selection.
+If set to 5, each sample can correlate with any of those 5 IDs.
+    - **Options**: Positive Integers

 + `data`: Defines the types of data to be generated for each entry.
   - **Options**: List of key-value pairs